Jerome, Arkansas

+Jerome is an unincorporated community and former town in Drew County, Arkansas, United States.
+On October 14, 2021, the Jerome City Council elected to surrender the town's charter and officially declared Jerome no longer in existence as an incorporated entity.
+It is now listed as a census designated place.

-Jerome is a town in Drew County, Arkansas, United States.
-The population was 39 at the 2010 census.
+The population was 24 at the 2020 Census.

 History

 During World War II, Jerome was home to a Japanese American internment camp, the Jerome War Relocation Center (1942–1944), designed by Edward F. Neild of Shreveport, Louisiana, and later converted into a prison camp for captured German soldiers.